Thinking without Borders

 The next annual event will be

-An examination of Love in all its forms at Chirnside Community Centre on May 11th 2019.
-Watch this space for more details.
+An examination of Love in all its forms at Chirnside Community Centre on September 21st 2019 - see 'forthcoming events' for more details.